iamnexxed/Gravity-Dot-NEAT/README.md

 # Gravity-Dot-NEAT

 Simulating Flappy Bird Clone with NeuroEvolution of Augmenting Topologies.
+The  bird aka "Dot" is affected by gravity (thus Gravity Dot).
+It is a game about avoiding the ceiling, the floor and the pillars.

 Created with OpenGL C++.